Updated on 26 January 2022

 If you need a visa to enter Hungary, please check the "Visa information" part of our website.

-All people entering Hungary may be subject of a medical examination for COVID-19 (including a brief interview and temperature screening).
+All people entering Hungary who are not exempted (see 'Entry requirements') may be subject of a medical examination for COVID-19 (including a brief interview and temperature screening).
 Unless resident in Hungary, foreign nationals will be denied entry should they show signs of COVID-19.

-Those who are not suspected of being infected will need to self-isolate for 10 days, or until they produce two negative PCR/swab tests within 5 days but at least 48 hours apart.
+Those who are not suspected of being infected (and are not exempted - see below) will need to self-isolate for 10 days, or until they produce two negative PCR/swab tests within 5 days but at least 48 hours apart.
 Only tests performed in Hungary can be accepted.
-For the list of medical centres where PCR/ swab tests are available, please click -->here.
-Home tests are also available.
+For the list of medical centres where approved PCR/ swab tests are available, please click -->here.
+Some providers perform PCR tests at home.
+Please note that the first test can be performed even at the Budapest Airport testing center.
 Please note that children are not exempted from the testing requirement.
-In case the foreign national has no place of residence in Hungary, they must enter quarantine at a government - designated location.
+In case the foreign national has no place of residence in Hungary (which can be a private home or hotel/airbnb as well), they must enter quarantine at a government - designated location.

 To facilitate smooth entry, Budapest Airport and Airport Police Directorate ask passengers to prepare the necessary documents, so that the authorities can make their decision on the quarantine as soon as possible, and can issue the certificate ordering it or on the exemption from it.
 They also ask all travellers to monitor the travel information issued by their airline and Budapest Airport's website for all other relevant information.